Google Analytics Integration & Marketing Channel Filters

 You can filter your Lifetime Value report by marketing channel and source/medium combinations.
 You can find them under the Filters in the Lifetime Value report, as shown below:

-In order to see data for the filters, connect Lifetimely to your store's Google Analytics account in the settings.
+📚 In order to see data for the filters connect Lifetimely to Google Analytics.
+Learn more here.

 In this article, we are going to explain what's happening under the hood, and how we match the Google Analytics channels from the UTM tags.

 The marketing channel and source/medium data are pulled from your Google Analytics account, which uses UTM-tags for recording the sources and mediums of your site visitors.
 UTM-tags are the various strings you (hopefully) add to your Facebook ads into the URL-parameters field.

 Lifetimely pulls these source/medium combinations into Lifetimely and populates that raw data to the Source/Mediums filters.
 The marketing channel filters are then determined based on the Source/Medium combinations, as shown below:

 |GA Source||GA Medium|| Lifetimely’s Channel